Remi-Coulom/joedb/doc/source/concurrency.rst

 ``Local_Connection``
 ^^^^^^^^^^^^^^^^^^^^

+Like plain ``Connection``, ``Local_Connection`` does not connect to anything.
-``Local_Connection`` allows serverless concurrent manipulation of a local file, using file locking for synchronization.
+But, unlike ``Connection``, it can handle a shared local file, using file locking for synchronization of multiple processes that may be writing to the same file.

 :ref:`joedbc <joedbc>` produces a convenient ``Local_Client`` class that creates the connection and the client in a single line of code.
 Here is an